Strophox/tetro-tui/README.md

 - Next piece preview.
 - Ghost piece.
 - Animations: Hard drop, Line clears and Piece locking.
-- Game stats: Level, Score, Lines, Time, Pieces generated.
+- Game stats: Current gravity level, lines cleared, points scored, time elapsed, pieces placed.

 For more technical details see [Features of the Tetrs Engine](#features-of-the-tetrs-engine).

 ### Gamemodes
 - Standard modes:
   - **40-Lines**: Clear 40-Lines as quickly as possible.
-  - **Marathon**: Reach speed level 15 with the highest score possible.
+  - **Marathon**: Clear gravity levels 1-15 and achieve a highscore.
   - **Time Trial**: Get the highest score possible within three minutes.
-  - **Master**: Clear 100 lines starting at the highest speed level.
+  - **Master**: Clear 100 lines starting at the highest gravity.
 - Special modes:
   - **Puzzle**: Advance through all 24 puzzle stages using perfect clears (and up to 5 attempts), enabled by piece acrobatics of the 'ocular' rotation system.
   - **Cheese**: Eat yourself through lines with random holes, with as few pieces as possible (default: 20).
   - **Combo**: Keep a line clear combo for as long as possible inside an infinite 4-wide well.
   - (**Descent**: Gather 'gems' as you navigate down (or up) an endless grid using an L or J piece - unlocked by completing Puzzle Mode)
-- Custom mode: Change start level, toggle level increment, set a game limit *(Time, Score, Pieces, Lines, Level, or No limit)*.
+- Custom mode: Change start gravity, toggle automatic gravity increase, set a game limit *(Time, Score, Pieces, Lines, Gravity, or No limit)*.

 ### Settings
 - Look of the game: